Dasharo/docs/docs/variants/protectli_vp46xx/building-manual.md

 > FSP, and ME.
 Currently, access to them is restricted to the OEM (Protectli) via
 > a private repository.

+Since version v1.0.18 VP4630 and VP4650 use different configuration file than VP4670.
+Versions v1.0.17 and older do not support VP4650 and VP4670 at all.

+Versions v1.1.1 and newer support all variants with a single binary.

 1. Clone the coreboot repository:

     ```bash